mmoran0032/essentials/PEP8-Ignores.md

 We'll see what happens in the coming years, since it may be one of those that I have to change to live with.

+*Update 2015-11-12:* I think I'm switching over.
+I can't say exactly what caused it, but python code seems to look better with extra indentation...
+I tried it out in the `WienFilter` code first on a couple of files, and while it isn't perfect, I think I can get used to it.
+Right now, I'm leaving previous codes as is, but I may go on a compliance spree later, converting all of them over.

 Warnings
 --------